batistagroup/DirectMultiStep/README.md

 Run `bash download_ckpts.sh` to download our checkpoints from the file storage.

+## Tutorials

+To use the tutorials, simply move/copy them to the root directory.
+This is necessary because the notebooks use relative imports.

+- [Tutorials/Basic_Usage.ipynb](/Tutorials/Basic_Usage.ipynb) walks you through how to input your compounds, steps, and starting materials.
+Visualization of routes in PDF is shown.
+- [Tutorials/Route_Separation.ipynb](/Tutorials/Route_Separation.ipynb) reproduces the route separation results from the paper.
+- [Tutorials/Pharma_Compounds.ipynb](/Tutorials/Pharma_Compounds.ipynb) reproduces the three FDA-approved drug results from the paper.

 ## Licenses

 All code is licensed under MIT License.